 There is a PDF guide and tutorial examples included with your installation.
-In Thermo-Calc from the menu, select Help \rightarrow Open Manuals Folder.
+In Thermo-Calc from the menu, select Help → Manuals Folder.
 Then double-click to open the Property Model Development Framework folder.
+This guide is also available on our website.